o-ran-sc/o-du-phy/docs/Architecture-Overview_fh.rst

 |br|

 Information on specific features of C-Plane and U-plane provided in Section 6.0.
-Configuration of S-plane used on test |br|
-setup for simulation
-is provided in Appendix Appendix 2.
+Configuration of S-plane used on test setup for simulation is provided in Appendix Appendix 2.

 Data flow separation is based on VLAN (applicable when layer 2 or layer